YucongLei-0503/Total-Recalls/README.md

 ![US map of recalled product distributions](/Images/geodist.png)

 Once we had integrated the recalls and inspections datasets, we also looked at temporal trends by grouping them by months and calculating recalls as a percentage of inspections, which would indicate whether inspection count and times affect recalls.
 We find that there seems to be some oscillatory behavior in the peaking of recall \% every 4-6 years.
-While we do not focus on covid years in this project, we did note a high in the covid years which was interesting since the absolute number of recalls was down hinting at a direct impact of workforce reduction.
+While we do not focus on the efffect of the COVID-19 pandeomic in this project, we did note a high in the years 2020 and 2021, which was interesting since the absolute number of recalls was down hinting at a direct impact of workforce reduction.

 ![Monthly recalls as percent of inspections](/Images/monthlypercent.png)